USDA-FSA/fsa-design-system/components/select-multi/index.md

 ### Select All

-Use `data-behavior="select-multi select-multi-all"` to trigger the JavaScript to select or unselect all options.
+Use `data-behavior="select-multi select-multi-all"` to trigger the JavaScript to select or unselect all options. [*See JavaScript Guidance](#javascript-guidance).

 <div class="ds-preview">
   <div class="fsa-select-multi" id="UNIQUE-ID-A04AE3BF636B6CBC">